 For example, if you run an ecommerce shop with sports equipment, you might ask subscribers what kind of sports they enjoy.
 From there, you could create personalized email campaigns based on segments like soccer, football, lacrosse, etc. This could also mean splitting your lists into those who like receiving more content vs. those who only like to receive it every now and then.
 This way, you cater to the needs of many and ensure engagement rates grow.

-One of the greatest tools in verifying your email marketing is on target is the back-end analytics.
+One of the greatest tools in verifying your email marketing strategy is on target is the back-end analytics.
 While open rate can be telling, what’s more intriguing is the click-through rate.

 When testing new email formats or content types, watch to see if people are engaging the way you thought they would.
 If you included a video, are they watching it?
 If you shared an interactive poll, are they taking part?
 For other email templates, the look and feel might also generate more interest.